shaperilio/pxlpeep/README.md

 brew install freeimage
 ```

+On windows, just [download the package](https://freeimage.sourceforge.io/download.html) and extract the ZIP into a `FreeImageDLL` directory at the same level where you cloned the repo (or you'll have to modify the paths in the project file).

 It also requires OpenGL, which Qt seems to include but somehow not link correctly in Ubuntu so then `ld` can't find it.
 You can brute-force rectify this with

 ```